Have you ever heard of Kecak, the famous fire and trance dance on the island of Bali – and did you know that it was a German invention?

 Because of its location on the shores of the Indian Ocean, Uluwatu still grants the most grasping atmosphere.

-At both locations, the shows are beginning in the early evening and normally, admission is about 100,000 IDR.
+At both locations, the shows begin in the early evening and normally, admission is about 100,000 IDR.

 Here you can read about all the beautiful places I’ve visited in Bali.